AokiOfficial/Aoki/INSTRUCTIONS.md

 // --- cut ---
 if ('path' in file) // ...
 ```
 - Here comes the difficult to realize part.
-Because the code of the library assumes our keys are inside a property `default`, which is exactly what `import()` does, you need to use top-level await to import the file statically into the handler.
+Because the code of the library assumes our keys are inside a property `default`, which is what dynamic `import()` returns, you need to use top-level await to import the file statically into the handler.
 The devastating part is that it does not tell you if it couldn't find the file, or you got this wrong and used normal `import` statement instead.
 ```ts
 client.langs.set([
   { language: 'en-US', file: await import('/path/to/en-US.ts') },